Code of conduct for issuing penalty notices for unauthorised absence from school

 The legal basis

 Regular and punctual attendance of pupils at school is a legal requirement under section 7 of the Education Act 1996.
-Under section 444 of the Education Act 1996, it is an offence, if the parents fail to ensure regular attendance.
+Section 444 of the Education Act 1996, creates criminal offences, if the parents fail to ensure that their child attends school regularly.
 Therefore, parents are responsible for ensuring that their child of compulsory school age receives sufficient full-time education that is suitable to the child’s age, ability and aptitude and to any special educational needs the child may have.

 For the purpose of the legislation and Buckinghamshire council’s code of conduct, compulsory school age is defined as: -